top of page

 Bulleting Your Outline Points

-We all outline our works differently.
-Some of us use the snowflake method, or index cards, or mind maps.
+Authors outline their works differently.
+Some of them use the snowflake method, or index cards, or mind maps.
 Some folks do not like to plan and writing the story or project as they progress works best for them.
 However, my method has been different at times.

 I have once discovered a more effective and quick way to get my stories down.
 And that is bulleting.
 I would write the chapter number and bullet the events that happen in each chapter.
 I would then check them off one at a time as I complete them.